loveencounterflow/webguy/README.md

     *Points to keep in mind*:

-    * In the most trivial case, `generate: ( d ) -> yield return null` (JS: `function*( d ) { return null;
-      }`), does not yield anything, ever, and has the effect of preventing any property to be set on the target.
-The passed-in key / value pair is not treated specially in any way, so the user can (and must) decide whether and where they want the passed-in property to appear in the target.
+    * The most trivial setting for `generate`, a generator that doesn't yield anything—`( d ) -> yield return null`; JS: `function*( d ) { return null; }`—has the effect of preventing any property to be set on the target.
+This is because the original key / value pair is not treated specially in any way, so the user can (and must) freely decide whether and where they want the original property to appear in the target.
     * Take care not to re-use the `descriptor` that was passed in without copying it.
 Instead, always use syntax like yield `{ key: 'foo', descriptor: { descriptor..., value: foo, } }` to prevent leakage of (most importantly) the `value` from one property to another.